Sean Crummey: Comic career

 He worked the after-dinner comic entertainment circuit for many years, and he felt that his language background contributed to his voice-over impressions.
 During the Troubles, comedians needed to adopt a non-partisan stance, so his stage name was a neutral-sounding non-Catholic pseudonym.

 Seán Crummey was well known for his hilariously accurate depictions and his gentle, humorous political satire.
 He impersonated dozens of voices, particularly of Northern Ireland politicians.
 Some of Crummey's favourite voices to impersonate were the late PUP leader David Ervine, Pope John Paul II, and Bill McLaren.

 He also wrote and starred in Stormont, a stage play produced by Martin Lynch and directed by Michael Poynor, that ran at the Theatre at the Mill in Newtownabbey mid-September to early October 2010 selling out many nights of the show's run.
 On stage, Crummey alternately mimicked two politicians, Ulster Unionist Michael McGimpsey and Sinn Féin's Gerry Kelly.

 He died from a cancer-related illness just a day after his final show was broadcast.
-Politicians from across the political spectrum gave respectful tribute to his comic genius, penetrating humour, and talented political commentary.
-His funeral was attended by thousands and an unusually large number of famous individuals from all walks of life.
+Politicians from across the political spectrum gave tribute to his comic work and political commentary, and his funeral was attended by thousands.

 A tribute show was broadcast on New Year's Day, 2012.
 A memorial fund set up in memory of Seán Crummey donated £60,000 to Queen's Centre for Cancer Research and Cell Biology (CCRCB).